 Even without any study of the history of humans and other primates, a look at today’s societies all over the world tells you: monogamy does not work.
 Even R. M. Ellsworth in his critical article about Sex at Dawn concedes monogamy to be problematic in modern societies.

-These are serious problems of our officially monogamous societies.
+These are serious problems in our officially monogamous societies.
 They lead to much suffering and mental disorders for individuals, not to mention the social and economic damage caused by the many divorces.

 Worth reading: Sex at Dawn